-- Provide a safe environment in which children can learn. - Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - Plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - Attend training in order to be aware of and alert to the signs of abuse. - Maintain an attitude of "it could happen here" with regards to safeguarding. - Know how to respond to a pupil who discloses harm or abuse following training of 'Working together to Safeguard Children' (2018), and 'What to do if you are worried a child is being Abused' (2015). - Record their concerns if they are worried that a child is being abused and report these to the DSL immediately that day.
-If the DSL is not contactable immediately a Deputy DSL should be informed. - Be prepared to refer directly to the SPA, and the police if appropriate, if there is a risk of significant harm and the DSL or their Deputy is not available. - Follow the allegations procedures (page 19) if the disclosure is an allegation against a member of staff. - Follow the procedures set out by the Surrey Safeguarding Children's Board and take account of guidance issued by the Department for Education. - Provide support for children subject to Early Help, Child in Need or Child Protection that is in keeping with their plan. - Treat information with confidentiality but never promising to "keep a secret". - Notify the DSL or their Deputy of any child on a child protection plan or child in need plan who has unexplained absence. - Have an understanding of early help and be prepared to identify and support children who may benefit from early help. - Will identify children who may benefit from early help, liaising with the DSL in the first instance.
-(Options may include managing support for the child internally via the school's pastoral support process or an early help assessment). - Be particularly alert to the potential need for early help for a child who: - \circ $\;$ Is disabled and has specific additional needs - Has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - Is a young carer.
+- Provide a safe environment in which children can learn. - Understand the need to build trusted relationships in order to establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure children know that there are adults in the school they can approach if they are worried or have concerns. - Plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - Attend training in order to be aware of and alert to the signs of abuse. - Maintain an attitude of "it could happen here" with regards to safeguarding and retain a high level of professional curiosity, remaining aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, children may feel embarrassed, humiliated, or are being threatened.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers. - Know how to respond to a pupil who discloses harm or abuse following training based on 'Working together to Safeguard Children' (2018), and 'What to do if you are worried a child is being Abused' (2015). - Record their concerns if they are worried that a child is being abused and report these to the DSL immediately that day.
+If the DSL is not contactable immediately a Deputy DSL should be informed. - Be prepared to refer directly to the C-SPA, and the police if appropriate, if there is a risk of significant harm and the DSL or their Deputy is not available. - Follow the allegations procedures (page 19) if the disclosure is an allegation against a member of staff. - Follow the procedures set out by the Surrey Safeguarding Children's Board and take account of guidance issued by the Department for Education. - Provide support for children subject to Early Help, Child in Need or Child Protection that is in keeping with their plan. - Treat information with confidentiality but never promising to "keep a secret". - Notify the DSL or their Deputy of any child on a child protection plan or child in need plan who has unexplained absence. - Have an understanding of early help and be prepared to identify and support children who may benefit from early help. - Identify children who may benefit from early help, liaising with the DSL in the first instance.
+(Options may include managing support for the child internally via the school's pastoral support process or an early help assessment.)

-- Liaise with other agencies that support pupils and provide early help. - Know who the DSL and Deputy DSL are and know how to contact them. - Have an awareness of the role of the DSL, the schools Child Protection Policy, Behaviour Policy and Staff Code of Conduct, and procedures relating to the safeguarding response for children who go missing from education. - Be mindful that the Teacher Standards states that teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.
-Assist the Governing Body and Headmaster in fulfilling their safeguarding responsibilities set out in legislation and statutory guidance.
+- Be particularly alert to the potential need for early help for a child who: - Is disabled and has specific additional needs - $\circ~$ Has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - Is a young carer. - Liaise with other agencies that support pupils and provide early help. - Know who the DSL and Deputy DSL are and know how to contact them. - Have an awareness of the role of the DSL, the schools Child Protection Policy, Behaviour Policy and Staff Code of Conduct, and procedures relating to the safeguarding response for children who go missing from education. - Be mindful that the Teacher Standards states that teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Assist the Governing Body and Headmaster in fulfilling their safeguarding responsibilities set out in legislation and statutory guidance.